-5. Click the Event Notification button if you want to configure event notification for this user.
+5 Click the Event Notification button if you want to configure event notification for this user.

-See "Optimizing Event Notification" on page 139 for more information.
+See "Optimizing Event Notification" on page 131 for more information.

-Planning Your Printer Connections and Locations for Better Security
+Planning Your Printer Connections and Locations for Better Security provide security and administrative advantages.

-Depending on your organization's needs, the network administrator can attach printers directly to NetWare servers or to the network.
-Both types of setup can provide security and administrative advantages.
 The ideal combination for each installation is different and will change as needs change.
 Be sure to consider the advantages of each approach when you set up your network.